guzba/mummy/README.md

 * Built-in first-class WebSocket support.
 * Multiplexed socket IO without the `{.async.}` price.

-⚠️ Mummy is brand new so please exercise reasonable caution!

 Mummy requires `--threads:on` and `--mm:orc` or `--mm:arc`.

 The Mummy name refers to [historical Egypt stuff](docs/mummy.jpg).